-Sexual violence and sexual harassment between children
+Sexual violence and sexual harassment between peers

 - Sexual violence and sexual harassment can occur between two children of any age and sex.
-It can also occur through a group of children sexually assaulting or sexually harassing a single child or group of children. - Sexual violence includes sexual offences under the Sexual Offences Act 2003: rape, assault by penetration and sexual assault. - Consent is about having the freedom and capacity to choose.
+It can also occur through a group of children sexually assaulting or sexually harassing a single child or group of children. - Sexual violence includes sexual offences under the Sexual Offences Act 2003: rape, assault by penetration and sexual assault.
+This also includes causing someone to engage in sexual activity without consent, such as forcing someone to strip, touch themselves sexually. - Consent is about having the freedom and capacity to choose.
 Consent to sexual activity may be given to one sort of sexual activity but not another and can be withdrawn at any time during sexual activity and each time activity occurs.
 Someone consents to penetration only if s/he agrees by choice and has the freedom and capacity to make that choice.
 A child under thirteen can never consent to sexual activity, the age of consent is sixteen, sexual intercourse without consent is rape. - The School understands consent as above and pupils are taught the same. - Sexual harassment is the 'unwanted conduct of a sexual nature' that can occur online and offline.
-Some examples of sexual harassment include (but are not limited to): sexual comments such as telling sexual stories, making lewd comments, making sexual remarks about clothes and appearance and calling someone sexualised names; sexual 'jokes'; physical behaviour such as deliberately brushing against someone, interfering with someone's clothes, displaying pictures, photographs or drawings of a sexual nature; online sexual harassment, sexting, sexualised online bullying, unwanted sexual messages including on social media, sexual exploitation, cohesion and threats. - The School considers sexual harassment in broad terms and will challenge inappropriate behaviours to mitigate against the risks of a culture which may lead to sexual violence. - If Staff have any concerns or receive a report of child-on-child sexual violence and/or sexual harassment, they should, without delay, raise these concerns with the DSL following the reporting procedures set out in this Policy. - Although statistically significantly less likely in the Prep School, KCSIE, September 2022 sets a reminder for staff that they should be aware of the possible health needs that might arise following a sexual assault such as physical, mental, and sexual health problems and unwanted pregnancy,
+Some examples of sexual harassment include (but are not limited to): sexual comments such as telling sexual stories, making lewd comments, making sexual remarks about clothes and appearance and calling someone sexualised names; sexual 'jokes'; physical behaviour such as deliberately brushing against someone, interfering with someone's clothes, displaying pictures, photographs or drawings of a sexual nature; online sexual harassment, sexting, sexualised online bullying, unwanted sexual messages including on social media, sexual exploitation, cohesion and threats. - The School considers sexual harassment in broad terms and will challenge inappropriate behaviours to mitigate against the risks of a culture which may lead to sexual violence. - If Staff have any concerns or receive a report of child-on-child sexual violence and/or sexual harassment, they should, without delay, raise these concerns with the DSL following the reporting procedures set out in this Policy